YeeTone/DI-OOAD-22Fall/README.md

 You cannot:
 - Take the code of a friend and make a few cosmetic changes and pass it as your own work

+# Warning!
+Don't try to plagiarize, and we ensure we will launch duplication checking programs for your submission after deadline!

 ## Faculty

 Lecture Teacher: Yuqun ZHANG（张煜群）